 Let it be.

 After a B-Schooler sparked some interest doing weekly oracle card readings, which I enjoyed and were always very accurate, I went to look for some tarot cards for myself.

-Oracle cards works in terms of Law of Attraction: you attract the right card with the right message.
+Oracle cards work in terms of Law of Attraction: you attract the right card with the right message.

 After a long thought, deciding between the Goddess or Mermaid deck, I felt a pull towards the Indigo Angel Oracle Cards by Doreen & Charles Virtue.
 It’s specially made to assist Indigos in their life mission and other areas in their life, and it’s a beautiful deck with silver linings – probably a conscious choice of theirs.

 On our way home my mother feels the tension and pain around her neck has disappeared.
 I’m still left to discover if I’ve become any more limber.